developmentseed/osso_relying/README.markdown

-# OSSO
+# OpenID Simple Sign On (OSSO)

-OSSO = OpenID Simple Sign On
+Sign on to a Drupal site by relying on another Drupal site as a dedicated Identity Provider.
+For the Identity Provider use the OSSO Provider feature.

 ## Set up: